EUR/INR today: Indian Rupee cross rates mixed at the start of the European session

-Meanwhile, the Pound Sterling (GBP) trades at 112.49 against the INR in the early European trading hours, losing ground after the GBP/INR pair settled at112.68 at the previous close.
+Meanwhile, the Pound Sterling (GBP) trades at 113.07 against the INR in the early European trading hours, losing ground after the GBP/INR pair settled at113.30 at the previous close.

 Indian economy FAQs